-The County shall develop a program to examine the maintenance and operational needs of the rural roadway system.
-This program will address the mobility needs of the rural resident to include the availability of roads for rural-to-urban travel, as well as for hurricane evacuation purposes.
+The County shall examine the maintenance and operational needs of the rural roadway system, addressing the mobility needs of rural residents to include the availability of roads for rural-to-urban travel, travel within the rural area, and for emergency evacuation purposes.

-The County shall continue to improve transit services for the Transportation Disadvantaged in the rural areas through the Community Transportation Coordinator (CTC).
+The County shall continue to improve transit services for the transportation disadvantaged in the rural areas through the Community Transportation Coordinator (CTC).